Tax

 Netherlands R&D deductions, innovation activities, tax/patent box.

-Under the Dutch innovation box regime, qualifying income from research and development activities are taxed at an effective rate of 9% rather than the statutory corporate income tax rate of ~ 25%.
+Under the Dutch innovation box regime, qualifying income from research and development activities are taxed at an effective rate of 9% rather than the statutory corporate income tax rate of 19%, 25%, 8%.
+Moreover, tax incentives can be applicable when attracting high-skilled labor from abroad.

 Poland Research & Development (R&D) tax relief that can decrease a company's tax bill by an additional deduction of eligible R&D expenses from a company's tax base.
 The additional deduction amounts to: